 Then, we will look at how beta blockers work in asthma.
 Finally, we’ll look at the side effects of beta blockers in asthma.

 When I was first diagnosed with asthma, I constantly struggled with breathing problems.
 I felt like I couldn’t breathe.
 I would wake up and feel like I couldn’t get any air into my lungs.
-I had to take medication every morning to calm my symptoms down and ensure I was safe to go to school or work.
+I had to take medication every morning to calm my symptoms and ensure I could go to school or work.

 But I didn’t realize how much more I was struggling to breathe until I went to see a doctor.
-She told me I needed to take a beta blocker medication for my asthma.
+She told me I needed a beta blocker medication for my asthma.